wafaehamdaoui/PlatformWeb/README.md

 <img width="504" alt="image" src="https://user-images.githubusercontent.com/75392302/216508826-1f1f0418-3735-4ef4-aab4-73d24586b91a.png">

-* And then I will connect as user_admin and I will create three table that I will need to manage my web app which are:
+* And then I will connect as privilaged user and I will create three table that I will need to manage my web app which are:
 ##### Users
 <img width="525" alt="image" src="https://user-images.githubusercontent.com/75392302/216517707-a2817387-2e81-49f8-a2cb-3e3b29f2ef91.png">